-Also included at Appendix F is a cumulative time analysis for the period from 8 October 2019 to 7 April 2022 which provides details of the JSAs' total time costs since appointment, totalling £7.7 million.
+Also included at Appendix F is a cumulative time analysis for the period from 8 October 2019 to 7 October 2022 which provides details of the JSAs' total time costs since appointment, totalling £8.6 million.

-9.2.3 JSAs' remuneration drawn to date
+8.2.3 JSAs' remuneration drawn to date

-During the report period, a total of £224,370 was drawn from the FSCS Trust Account which relates to time costs in respect of Objective 1.
-No remuneration was drawn from the House Estate.
+During the report period, a total of £752,009 was drawn from the FSCS Trust Account which relates to time costs in respect of Objective 1.
+No remuneration was drawn from the House estate.

-Total remuneration drawn by the JSAs as at the end of this report period is £5.5 million plus VAT, which all relates to time incurred in respect of Objective 1 and paid from the FSCS Trust Account.
+Total remuneration drawn by the JSAs as at the end of this report period is circa £6.3 million plus VAT, which all relates to time incurred in respect of Objective 1 and paid from the FSCS Trust Account.
 Of this, £249,432 was initially paid from the CMP, however, this was reimbursed from the FSCS Trust Account during a prior reporting period.

-9.2.4 Further information on the JSAs' remuneration
+8.2.4 Further information on the JSAs' remuneration